Here is the right way to reach out for an update without being a pest

 I know my years of experience of working on [web development, copywriting, sales, etc.] would greatly benefit your company.

 Please keep me posted on the status of the hiring process.
 I look forward to speaking with you soon.

 If you’re really ambitious and are feeling good about the job interview, you might even try to impress the employer and include an idea that could add value to their company in your follow-up.

-For example, you could add a suggestion that looks like this into your follow-up and thank you email:
+For example, you could add a suggestion that looks like this in your follow-up and thank you email:

 “Our discussion about [A, B, and C] gave me an idea.
 Has your team considered trying [X, Y, and Z]?
 I found it to be an effective process in my last job.”

 Sending a thank you note after an interview is the easy part of following up.
 Making contact again after a few weeks of silence can feel more difficult.
 You might worry that checking in will make you seem annoying, or worse, desperate.
 But not to worry!
 This follow-up is normal and professional part of the process.
 If you approach your follow-up carefully, you can come off as diligent, interested, and you can continue to build your relationship with the team who may eventually offer you the position.

 Here are some tips to keep in mind when you follow up:

 - Don’t jump to the conclusion that you didn’t get the job.
 Sometimes the hiring process can take a while to settle, especially if the decision-makers have a lot on their plate.

 - Wait for the established timeframe and deadlines to pass.
 If you ended your job interview by asking about next steps and when you could expect to hear back, stick to that timeline.
 Once that date has passed, feel free to email a follow-up note.
 Here is some sample language you can use: